Mother and baby fostering

 This type of fostering involves the mother or father, who is experiencing difficulties, and their baby or young child being placed together in foster care.

-- foster carers do not necessarily provide parental care (except if required) but helps and encourages the parent to develop their skills.
+- foster carers usually don’t provide full care of the baby (except if required) but they help and encourages the parent to develop their skills.

 - the foster carer has an important role observing and recording how the parent looks after the child.

 Mother and baby fostering, can be complex and challenging and the foster carer requires skills and qualities such as:

 Generally, foster carers make regular payments as agreed in the care plan, to the parent of a baby she/he is caring for.
 The payment is made up from any Benefits received by the parent.

 Giving an allowance to the parent lets them be responsible for the baby or toddler’s daily care, and is an important part of the support and supervision by the foster carer in assessing the potential of the parent to care, or not, permanently for their child.

 To date, a pregnant under 16 year old can claim the Health in Pregnancy Grant, paid to support a healthy lifestyle however unless they have been in employment, no other welfare benefits until they are 16, when Child Benefit can be claimed.